neurotechuoft/NLPService/README.md

 __Server side__: run ```python main.py``` to start the server.

-__Client side__: connect to the server with SocketIO client and emit "predict" with a word or phrase as an argument to get word predictions.
-Example for predicting "a":
+__Client side__: connect to the server with SocketIO client and emit "autocomplete" with a word or phrase as an argument to get word predictions.
+Example for autocompleting the word "a":

 ```
 from socketIO_client import SocketIO